mannat-gill/cse15l-lab-reports/lab-report-3-week-5.md

 ## less -N [file path]
 -------------------------

 The purpose of this command is to display the line numbers along with the contents of the file.
+This is great for when you need to reference certain lines in the file, because it makes it easier to skim through without having to count each line manually.

 ### Example 1: